FOLLOW US

 Overview

-The following items may be imported into Zambia by travellers over 18 years without incurring customs duty:
+The following items may be imported into Zambia by travellers aged 18 and over without incurring customs duty:

 Banned Imports